rwynn/monstache-site/content/options/index.md

 version 5 and above http.compression is enabled by default.
 Enabling gzip is recommended especially if you enable the index-files setting.

+## fail-fast

+### boolean (default false)

+When `fail-fast` is true, if monstache receives a failed bulk indexing response from Elasticsearch, monstache will log the request that produced the response as an ERROR and then exit immediately with an error status.
+Normally, monstache just logs the error and continues processing events.

+If monstache has been configured with a value for `elasticsearch-retry-seconds`, a failed request will be retried once after the retry period before being considered a failure.

+## index-oplog-time

+### boolean (default false)

+If this option is set to true monstache will include 2 automatic fields in the source document indexed into Elasticsearch.
+The first is `_oplog_ts` which is the timestamp for the event copied directly from the MongoDB oplog.
+The second is `_oplog_date` which is an ElasticSearch date field corresponding to the time of the same event.

+This information is generally useful in ElasticSearch giving the notion of last updated.
+However, it's also valuable information to have for failed indexing requests since it gives one the information to replay from a failure point.
+See the option `resume-from-timestamp` for information on how to replay oplog events since a given event occurred.

 ## resume

 ### boolean (default false)